Timothy C. Hain, MD • Return to Index. • Page last modified: April 14, 2022

 There are several physical therapists in the Chicago area who have spent some time in our practice, and because we have observed them, we think they are good choices.
 A list of these physical therapists can be found here.

 Our advise is to find the most specialized person available and that you can afford or your insurance will cover, and see them as often as once/week, for about 2 months.
 If you can't make it every week, then just go less often and expect it may take longer to get results.
+There is generally little benefit to seeing a therapist more than once/week for vestibular issues.

 A quite good alternative to doing these somewhat boring exercises, supervised or not, is to take up an active sport.
-The sport should involve a lot of head movement and visual stimulation (such as basketball, dancing, volleyball).
+The sport should involve a lot of head movement and visual stimulation (such as basketball, dancing, ping-pong volleyball).
 You probably won't be very good at this but it might be easier to motivate yourself.

 One of the first "general" interventions for vestibular problems were the Cawthorne-Cooksey exercises, (click on link for details).
 We will call these the "CC" exercises.
 These are a one page handout of activities that progress from simple head movement to complex activities such as throwing a ball.
 The major advantage of the Cawthorne-Cooksey exercises is that they are very low cost and often effective. (see extensive reference list at end).
 The main disadvantage the CC exercises is that they don't work for BPPV, which is the most common type of dizziness.

-When combined with an accurate diagnosis and use of BPPV maneuvers instead of these exercises, if appropriate, the CC approach is can be very effective.
+When combined with an accurate diagnosis and use of BPPV maneuvers instead of these exercises, if appropriate, the CC approach can be very effective.
 We also like the idea of having the patient see a therapist on an occasional basis to act as a "coach", as not all individuals are able to move though the exercises without help.
 Generalized physical therapy as well as computerized balance training has not been shown to prevent falls (Gillespie, Gillespie et al. 2001) .

 Avocational activities can also be excellent for vestibular rehabilitation.
 In general, activities should involve using the eyes while the head and body are in motion.
 Of course, many avocational activities require this -- golf, bowling, tennis, racquetball, ping-pong, etc. The trick is to find one that is fun, safe, and somewhat stimulating.
 Just walking around the block looking from side to side may be a useful activity.
 Dancing is of course, an excellent vestibular rehabilitative activity.
 Martial arts activities are also beneficial, as long as physical injury is avoided.